 Though not compulsory, the value and importance of PPI in healthcare research is becoming increasingly acknowledged.
 As we found with our discussion group, engaging the public brings a fresh perspective to research ensuring that, as researchers, our assumptions about the public benefit and relevance of our projects are challenged.
 Armed with these insights into the public’s views on research priorities, study design and perceived public benefit, we can generate new research ideas that are more valuable, user-friendly and relevant.

-We are delighted that members of our initial PPI discussion group kindly agreed to stay in touch and expect further opportunities for them to provide feedback on the development of the register.
+We are delighted that members of our initial PPI discussion group kindly agreed to join our Great Minds panel and which will provide regular feedback on the development of Great Minds.